-In Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
-The Regardless of feature size(RFS) is the feature of the size where it can be called out for a hole or a shaft when there is no need of MMC or LMC.
+In the Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
+The Regardless of feature size(RFS) is the feature of the size where it can be called out for a hole or a shaft when there is no need for MMC or LMC.

 Regardless of feature size